locationtech-labs/geopyspark/docs/sentinel_ingest_example.rst

 format the sentinel data so that it can be ingested.

-**Note**: This guide goes over how to use ``jp2`` files with GeoPySpark, the actual ingest process itself is discussed in more detail in :ref:`break_down`.
+**Note**: This guide goes over how to use ``jp2`` files with GeoPySpark, the actual ingest process itself is discussed in more detail in :ref:`Greyscale Ingest Code Breakdown <break_down>`.

 Geting the Data